aleksandrskoselevs/transformer-attention-tutorial/3_signal/README.md

 The model will be trained on the Difference Task with default parameters (see above).

-Vary the number of encoder layers used with the `--enc_layers` flag:
+Vary the number of encoder layers used with the `--num_enc_layers` flag:

 ```
-$ python3 main.py --train --pos_enc --enc_layers 6
+$ python3 main.py --train --pos_enc --num_enc_layers 6
 ```

-The above command will train a model with positional encodings and 6 encoder layers. `--enc_layers=1` by default.
+The above command will train a model with positional encodings and 6 encoder layers. `--num_enc_layers=1` by default.

 ### Testing